All Episodes

 Great to have you here.

-With with liberals and children.
+What is it with liberals and children?

-We hear from liberals all the time that we must do this, and we must do that for the children, do we not?
+We hear from liberals all the time that we must do this and we must do that for the children, do we not?

 Yet they've nominated a guy who believes and favors infanticide.